 This is not in fact Tesfaye's first on-screen rodeo.
 He wrote and starred in an episode of American Dad back in 2020, and he played himself in the critically-acclaimed film Uncut Gems opposite Adam Sandler, which we will now go ahead and watch, for research purposes.
 This will be Levinson's second HBO venture since the cult status Euphoria, in which season two is currently underway.

 We're certainly curious about how The Idol will turn out, with heavy use of coloured gel lights, we suspect.
-The is no news on when production will commence or who else has been cast in the series, but stay tuned for updates as they come.
+Stay tuned for updates as they come.